Exotic Pets

 Meet Dr. Billy Wright

-Dr. Wright is committed to providing exceptional care for exotic and unusual pets.
+Dr. Wright is committed to providing exceptional care for your furry, feathered and scaly friends.
 As a member of the Association of Exotic Mammal Veterinarians (AEMV), Association of Reptile and Amphibian Veterinarians (ARAV), and the Association of Avian Veterinarians (AAV), he stays at the forefront of exotic animal medicine through continuing education and professional collaboration.

 Exotic Species We Treat